nasa/ziggy/doc/user-manual/rerun-task.md

 If the subtask had failed because of a real problem, we would be able to fix the problem and resubmit the task, or restart from the beginning.
 But what actually happened is that we set a module parameter that told `permuter` to throw an exception in subtask 0.

-If we re-run the task, it will re-run with the same values for all parameters (except for the remote execution parameters, but we're not using those at all for this example).
+If we re-run the task, it will re-run with the same values for all parameters.
 This means that the `throw exception subtask 0 parameter` will still be true, and subtask 0 will fail again.

 In real life, it's possible that you'll encounter a situation like this one, in which a task fails and the only way to get it to run successfully is to change the values of some module parameters.
 In that case, you won't be able to re-run because re-run doesn't let you change the parameters.
 In that case, you'll need to change the parameters and use the pipelines panel to start a new pipeline instance.
 In the more common cases (software bug that had to be fixed, failure due to some sort of hardware problem, etc.), re-running a task offers the possibility of getting failed subtasks to run to completion.
 For example, in this case we could simulate "fixing" the problem updating the code to ignore the `throw exception subtask 0 parameter`.